hypersign-protocol/zk-kyc-using-ibc/README.md

 ## Credits

 We want to thank all those who supported us in anyway, be it technical or non technical.
 A special thanks to Larry([@larry0x](https://github.com/larry0x/)) for helping us with IBC query part and to [Iden3 team](https://github.com/iden3) for helping us understand how to use zkp with verifiable credentials.
+Lastly, we also want to give credit to [repo:cw-ibc-queries](https://github.com/JakeHartnell/cw-ibc-queries) by JakeHartnell([@JakeHartnell](https://github.com/JakeHartnell)) from which we took inspiration for IBC query flow.